Zither banjo Arthur Stanley, 2 Eccleston Street

 Why six machine heads (of a guitar type) only four notches in the nut but five string receivers.
 Well Andy Perkins of Andy Perkins traditional instruments Faversham Kent explained that there is a tube running down inside the fretboard for what I would call the resonator string it seems only 5 tuners are used and this was just a cheap method of using guitar machines instead of dedicated banjo pegs.
 Andy also sold me new vellum for the resonator head (the old one has been on the banjo for 100 years), a new fifth string pip, a bridge and new machine heads.
 What a mind of knowledge he is.

-The instrument was in a bit of a state when I got it, the wood had been damp then had dried out what will follow will be a number of images of what the Banjo was like and what I hope it may look like.
+The instrument was in a bit of a state when I got it, the wood had been damp then had dried out what will follow will be a number of images of what the Banjo was like.

 The old machine heads taken off the head stock, I shall replace them with a set of Wilkinson geared open back Machines.